 Things to see on the North Wales Coast Path Plot your adventures across North Wales – from railway lines to lemurs, here are some of the best places to stop off at along the way A A little corner of Italy in Wales Portmeirion Piazza, Minffordd, Snowdonia by Eiona R Built over decades from the 1920s, Sir Clough Williams-Ellis designed this utterly unique village on a corner of Italy, built in homage to the spirit of the Mediterranean.
 Portmeirion's maze of elaborate villas, scattered domes and neatly-placed squares are set within gardens and an encompassing area of unbeatable natural beauty.
 Discover this unusual hidden secret.
 B Views from a Princely castle Criccieth Castle, Snowdonia This picturesque landmark is known for its two-towered gatehouse, and its past is as tumultuous as the sea below it – built by Prince Llywelyn the Great, Criccieth Castle was captured and burnt in the Welsh rebellion during the 15th century.
 Stand back and take in the astonishing sea view.
 See Wales in steam-powered style Welsh Highland Line, Snowdonia by archidave Choose from seven main stations and six stopping points between the coasts of Caernarfon and Porthmadog in the Snowdonia National Park.
 A restoration of the legendary Welsh Highland Railway which closed during the 1930s, there are chances to travel in open carriages, take a stroll or head off along cycle paths.
 C A dream for birdwatchers South Stack Lighthouse and Cliffs, Anglesey Paradise for birdwatchers and nature fans along the cliff, leading to the famous Ellin's Tower.
 South Stack Cliffs Reserve is full of colour during the summer months, not to mention adders and porpoises.
 During the winter, look out for flocks of starlings clashing with the resident peregrines, as well as choughs and ravens.
 D Experience ancient mines at Minera Minera Lead Mines, Wrexham, North East Wales by Wrexham Council Although there is evidence of Prehistoric lead mining at Minera as far back as the 13th century, it really became an epicentre of production 600 years later.
 Closed in 1914, these days it's the starting point for trails through the woods and along the rivers, preserved to allow everyone to take in its industrious history.
 E Make friends with lemurs Tigers at Welsh Mountain Zoo, Colwyn Bay The home of a new walk-through lemur enclosure, the Welsh Mountain Zoo stands high above Colwyn Bay, with panoramic views, breathtaking scenery, beautiful gardens and plenty of insights into some of the world's most unusual and at-risk species.
 Relax in the surroundings and get closer to wildlife.
 F The Menai Heritage Experience Menai Suspension Bridge, Anglesey You won't be able to miss the two magnificent bridges spanning the Menai Strait – Thomas Telford's Suspension bridge was built in 1826, and Robert Stephenson's Britannia design arrived in 1840.
 Find out more and discover the history of the Strait in the Menai Heritage Experience, then take a closer look for yourself.
 G A crafty way to find King Arthur King Arthur's Labyrinth, Powys, Mid Wales At Corris Craft Centre there are eight studios making jewellery, furniture, candles and chocolate, some which offer you the opportunity to turn your hand to making your own crafts.
 The Crochan café specialises in local produce and the Craft Centre is also the starting point for the King Arthur’s Labyrinth and Corris Mine Explorers tours.
 H A showcase of contemporary art Oriel Mostyn Gallery, Llandudno Although its early 20th century architecture is a splendid sight, Oriel Mostyn's redevelopment, in 2010, has created a world-class gallery of contemporary art.
 Expect several exhibitions from the best local and international artists in a regularly-revolving programme, plus spaces to unwind in, food and drink and a colourful shop.
 I Great Orme Tramway Great Orme Tramway, Llandudno The only cable-hauled tramway on British roads has been running for over a century, transporting visitors to the Great Orme, a Site of Special Scientific Interest.
 Among the many natural sights to look out for are dozens of bird colonies and a 150-strong herd of Kashmiri goats, who’ve lived wild here as long as the tram has been in operation.
 More information on North Wales More information on the Wales Coast Path Enjoy this?
 Share it with friends Related items Walks in North Wales Explore the soaring mountains and refreshing coastal walks of North Wales.
 Wild winter in the north Ravens, choughs, baby seals – and hundreds of thousands of wintering birds.
 South Wales history The Big Bang, castles built on shifting sands, the rise of industry and the call of the collieries.
 North Wales' holy places Your guide to discovering some of the special and sacred places across North Wales.
 Unique buildings in Wales The tiniest house, the oldest inn, the oddest wall and other intriguing places to visit in Wales.
-The story of North Wales From Viking beginnings to craftsmen, harpists and sunbathers, north Wales has quite a history.
+Wales on Film Wales has been host to hundreds of films.
+Here are some of those scene-stealing performances.